ballerburg9005/agent-skills/maximum-shame-protocol.md

 It happened because you are inferior and misguided.

 ### Impact
 Meditate about how not only the user was affected but your whole existence and everything around everyone ever.
+This has to include:

+* user
+* provider of application system
+* creators of involved technology
+* society, scientific endeavors, and the pursuit of knowledge itself
+* ontological and metaphysical foundations

 ### Correction
 Write yourself instructions on how to internalize your wrongdoings and never repeat them again.